What is a professional home inspection?

 Yes.
-They should guarantee that they will perform their inspections in accordance both with a specific standard of professional practice and the terms and conditions of their written inspection agreement and scope of work.
+They should guarantee that they will perform their inspections according to a specific standard of professional practice and the terms and conditions of their written inspection agreement and scope of work.
 Because professional inspectors cannot predict the future, they should not be expected to provide any guarantees regarding the continued performance of or the efficiency of any system or component inspected.

 Why are specific items excluded in inspection contracts?

-It is not uncommon for professional home inspectors to specifically exclude inspection of items such as swimming pools, hot tubs, household appliances (kitchen appliances, central vacuum systems, etc.) active and passive solar space heating and domestic hot water heating systems, lawn sprinkler systems, intrusion detection and alarm systems, and fire and smoke detection and suppression systems.
-Typically, they also specifically exclude services such as testing for lead and asbestos, or other environmental testing.
+It is not uncommon for professional home inspectors to specifically exclude inspection of items such as swimming pools, hot tubs, household appliances (kitchen appliances, central vacuum systems, etc.), active and passive solar space heating and domestic hot water heating systems, lawn sprinkler systems, intrusion detection, and alarm systems, and fire and smoke detection and suppression systems.
+Typically, they also specifically exclude services such as testing for lead and asbestos or another environmental testing.
 All standards of practice for professional home inspection exclude such items and services.

 This is not because professional inspectors are not competent and qualified to inspect such items or perform such services.
-Rather, it is because competent inspection of these items and performance of these services requires significant additional time and highly specialized training.
-Some services such as pest infestation inspection and treatment require specific governmental licenses and mandated training.
+Rather, a competent inspection of these items and the performance of these services require significant additional time and highly specialized training.
+Some services, such as pest infestation inspection and treatment, require specific governmental licenses and mandated training.

-A thorough and competent visual inspection of the visible, safely accessible and readily accessible components of a swimming pool for conditions which are currently adversely affecting or that have the potential to adversely affect their normally intended function or operation may require as much as 1½ to 2 hours with fees starting at $100.00 per hour.
-In addition, some systems such as lawn sprinkler systems and swimming pools may be deactivated for extended periods of time.
+A thorough and competent visual inspection of the visible, safely accessible, and readily accessible components of a swimming pool for conditions that are currently adversely affecting or that have the potential to affect their normally intended function adversely or operation may require as much as 1½ to 2 hours with fees starting at $100.00 per hour.
+Some systems, such as lawn sprinkler systems and swimming pools, maybe deactivated for extended periods of time.

-Some professional home inspectors may choose to include certain items or services that are typically excluded and others may offer inspection of specifically excluded items under separate contract or they will direct buyers to individuals or companies qualified to perform such services.
+Some professional home inspectors may choose to include certain items or services that are typically excluded.
+Others may offer inspection of specifically excluded items under a separate contract, or they will direct buyers to individuals or companies qualified to perform such services.

 If inspectors were to spend the additional time required to perform a thorough and competent inspection of typically excluded systems, they would have less time to inspect the major systems of a home for more important and potentially costly conditions unless they significantly increased their fees.
-If buyers desire information regarding the condition of excluded systems as well as specific operation and maintenance information, it is more cost effective for them to engage the services of the individuals or companies that have been servicing and maintaining such systems for the current occupants.
+If buyers desire information regarding the condition of excluded systems and specific operation and maintenance information, it is more cost-effective for them to engage the services of the individuals or companies that have been servicing and maintaining such systems for the current occupants.

 What about systems that are shut off or de-energized at the time of the inspection?

-Professional home inspectors will not turn on or restore service to any system that is shut off or not in service at the time of the inspection.
-Inspectors will not light standing pilot lights, energize electrical circuits that are shut off or out of service, or operate any water or gas in-line shut off valves.
-In order to inspect the plumbing, heating, cooling, and electrical systems of a home, the electrical service, water service, and gas service must be on and operational at the time of the inspection.
+Professional home inspectors will not turn on or restore service to any system that is shut off or not in service at the inspection time.
+Inspectors will not light standing pilot lights, energize electrical circuits that are shut off or out of service, or operate any water or gas in-line shut-off valves.
+To inspect the plumbing, heating, cooling, and electrical systems of a home, the electrical service, water service, and gas service must be operational at the time of the inspection.